GoogleCloudPlatform/compute-image-tools/daisy/README.md

 Daisy documentation can be found [here](https://googlecloudplatform.github.io/compute-image-tools/daisy.html).

+# Logging

+Daisy will send logs to Cloud Logging.
+If the API is disabled or the account Daisy is running is under does not have permission to write log entries (the `logging.logEntries.create` permission), Daisy will send the logs to GCS.

+- To always send logs to GCS, call Daisy with the flag `-gcsLogging`
+- To send logs to the console, call Daisy with the flag `-stdoutLogging`

 # Testing
 Infrastructure has been set up to perform presubmit testing on PRs and periodic continuous integration tests against HEAD.